marksherriff/cs4730-f24-website/syllabus.md

 * There will be a minimum of 10 of these throughout the semester.
 However, there will likely be more than 10 and students can earn bonus XP for completing more random encounters.
 * Missed random encounters cannot be made up.

-## Game Project in Unity
-* Students will pitch game ideas to the class at the beginning of the semester.
-* Students will then vote on the ideas, thus selecting the games they will be building on teams.
-* Team size will be three or four students.
-* Students must use the Unity engine to build their games.
-* There will be multiple in-class labs as tutorials for Unity.
+### Reassessment Policy
+{: .no_toc }
+You may request a reassessment of any graded work in this course, subject to the following conditions:

+- Students may only request the reassessment of returned coursework in writing via Gradescope.
+A verbal appeal is not appropriate and will not be accepted nor will requests made through other methods (e.g. email, office hours, etc.).
+If a follow up is necessary, we will reach out to you to come to office hours to provide additional information.
+All reassessment requests will be handled by the instructors.
+- Reassessment requests will open 24 hours after grades are released and will close 7 days after a grade has been released.
+- Students must provide a written rationale for requesting reassessment, with specific reference to: the learning outcomes, assessment rubric, qualitative grade descriptors, and any feedback provided to you.
+- Reassessment requests that are based on feeling or hearsay rather than information indicated above will not be considered and no further reassessment may be made.
+Examples include: "I feel you graded this too harshly", "My friend did the same thing and got a better score", etc.
+- Students who submit an item for reassessment are advised that the entire work will may be reconsidered and that the result of the reassessment may be that the grade will increase, stay the same, or decrease accordingly.
+- Graded work may only be reassessed once -- you may not request reassessment a second time for the same item/problem and any changes to the grade made during reassessment will be final.

 ## Class Management

 ### Attendance
 {: .no_toc }

-* In-person attendance is expected and generally required for this class, especially on lab activity days.
+* In-person attendance is expected and generally required for this class, especially on activity days.
-* Attendance will be taken on all lab activity and random encounter days.
-There will be (on average) one lab day per week.
+* Attendance will be taken on all activity and random encounter days.
+There will be (on average) one activity day per week.

 ### Late Policy
 {: .no_toc }